BillMarty/PPI_Cdocs/PythonTools/hygen/corner_cases.md

 - config file does not have required config values throws ValueError - handled in main.py
 - averages is set to 0 in the config file, causing div by 0 - handled in `AnalogClient.__init__`, throws ValueError, handled in main.py
 - time is corrected backwards, so we never report a value (time not monotonic) - handled by using the `monotonic` library
-- ADC.read_raw returns RuntimeError, ValueError, or IOError
+- ADC.read_raw returns RuntimeError, ValueError, or IOError - handled in `AnalogClient.run`
-- Measurement with invalid IO Pins or lists
+- Measurement with invalid IO Pins or lists - handled in check_config, where we check that all measurement items are the right length and contain the right types

 # bmsclient.py

-- Error opening serial port
-- Stream file unable to open for appends
-- Constructor fails: caller must handle
+- Constructor fails: caller must handle - handled in main.py
+	+ Error opening serial port - SerialException
+	+ Error opening stream file - IOError (Python2) or OSError (Python >= 3.3)
+	+ Error with configuration map - ValueError
-- Integer conversion of charge or SoC fails (Extremely unlikely - we have confirmed checksum) But try blocks are cheap
+- Integer conversion of charge or SoC fails (Extremely unlikely - we have confirmed checksum) But try blocks are cheap - handled in `BmsClient.run`
-- Integer conversion of checksum fails (ValueError)
+- Integer conversion of checksum fails (ValueError) - handled in `BmsClient.run`
-- Stream file write error (USB removed, corrupted, unmounted, etc.)
+- Stream file write error (USB removed, corrupted, unmounted, etc.) - ignored in `BmsClient.run`

 # config.py